๐ŸŽกAP Physics 1

 Self-Check Questions

-1. A solid sphere and a hollow sphere of equal mass and radius roll down the same frictionless incline from rest.
-Which reaches the bottom with greater translational speed, and why does mechanical energy conservation still apply to both?
+1. A solid sphere and a hollow sphere of equal mass and radius roll down the same incline from rest.
+Which reaches the bottom with greater translational speed, and why does mechanical energy conservation apply to both despite the presence of static friction?

-4. An FRQ shows a block sliding down a rough incline onto a frictionless surface, then compressing a spring.
-Identify which segments conserve mechanical energy and which require a work-energy approach accounting for friction.
+4. A block slides down a rough incline onto a frictionless surface, then compresses a spring.
+Identify which segments conserve mechanical energy and which require a work-energy approach that accounts for friction.